 Currently, the United States is the only developed country with a consistently rising maternal mortality rate, according to the World Health Organization.

 There are large racial disparities present as well.
-Black women are twice as likely to lose a baby to stillbirth than white women, and Black women are also three times more likely to die of pregnancy complications, according to the CDC.
+Black women are twice as likely to lose a baby to stillbirth than white women, and black women are also three times more likely to die of pregnancy complications, according to the CDC.

 “DHEC wants every mother and baby to have a healthy birth day, and we are committed to improving birth outcomes and preventing stillbirths in South Carolina through the Count the Kicks public health program,” DHEC Director of the Bureau of Maternal and Child Health Kimberly Seals said in a press release.

-Since becoming an ambassador, Danielle Barkley has grown her family and helped countless of other families do the same.
+Since becoming an ambassador, Danielle Barkley has grown her family and helped countless other families do the same.
 In fact, she’s due to have her new baby boy this Friday.